-The carrying value of exploration and evaluation assets in the consolidated statement of financial position was €22,988,973 (2020: €22,330,743) at 31 May 2021 (Note 8).
-The Board of Directors carried out an assessment, in accordance with IFRS 6: Exploration for and Evaluation of Mineral Resources relating to the remaining licence or claim terms, likelihood of renewal, likelihood of further expenditure, possible discontinuation of activities over specific claims and available data which may suggest that the recoverable value of an exploration and evaluation asset is less than its carrying amount.
+The carrying value of exploration and evaluation assets in the consolidated statement of financial position was &23,888,833 (31 May 2021: &22,988,974) at 31 May 2022 (Note 8).
+The Board of Directors carried out an assessment, in accordance with IFRS 6: Exploration for and Evaluation of Mineral Resources relating to likelihood of licence renewal, likelihood of further expenditure, possible discontinuation of activities over specific claims and available data which may suggest that the recoverable value of an exploration and evaluation asset is less than its carrying amount.
+Licenses were transferred to the three new subsidiaries during the year and all previously capitalised expenditure were transferred to the subsidiaries.
 Based on this assessment the Board of Directors is satisfied as to the carrying value of these assets and is satisfied that these are recoverable, acknowledging however that their recoverability is dependent on future successful exploration efforts.